Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 3. You’re going through a personal issue (subjective), and the character on your favorite television show has the same problem in the next episode (objective).

-4. You’re trying to understand a complicated psychological problem your partner is dealing with, and you unexpectedly get in a dialogue with someone who breaks it down for you (without you even mentioning it).
+4. You’re trying to understand a complicated psychological problem your partner is dealing with, and you unexpectedly get into a dialogue with someone who breaks it down for you (without you even mentioning it).

 5. You continually see specific signs that appear to be “nudging” you toward a particular change in habit, a new relationship, or a different career choice that you’ve been considering.